gbellocchi/xil_open_hw_23/tutorial.md

 ### HERO
 [HERO](third-party/hero) is included as a submodule.
 The installation process is described in a step-by-step guide provided at its repository source: https://github.com/pulp-platform/hero.

+## Run pre-build ZCU102 project
+Follow the instruction in this [user guide](ex-prj-zcu102/README.md)

 ## Build an heterogeneous RISC-V-based FPGA overlay
 Below are described the steps required to build an FPGA overlay emplying our proposed solution.